Iron planet: Origin

 protoplanetary disk presumably consists of iron-rich material.

 Characteristics

 Iron-rich planets are smaller and denser than other types of planets of comparable mass.

 Such planets would have no plate tectonics or strong magnetic field as they cool rapidly after formation.
 These planets are not like Earth.
 Since water and iron are unstable over geological timescales, wet iron planets in the goldilocks zone may be covered by lakes of iron carbonyl and other exotic volatiles rather than water.

 In science fiction, such a planet has been called a "Cannonball".

 Candidates

 An extrasolar planet candidate that may be composed mainly of iron is Kepler-974b.

+A super-Mercury candidate is GJ 367b.

+The star HD 23472 is orbited by two super-Mercuries.

+HD 137496 b is a dense hot super-Mercury.

+LHS 3844 b is potentially an Fe-rich super-Mercury.